danbikle/cs101_old/public/lesson009/readme.txt

 part-1: GCP Kubernetes Create Cluster of 1 Node

+Q: Why use GCP Kubernetes node to operate Docker?
+A: A GCP Kubernetes node comes with Docker installed; I avoid the chore of Docker installation.

 I started by asking GCP to create a VM with Docker installed for me.

 I did this by creating a kubernetes cluster of 1 host.